Container return/refund system

 Decentralizing state power

-Maryland is ranked among the state as having one of the most powerful governorship in the nation.
+Maryland is ranked among the states as having one of the most powerful governorships in the nation.
 Combine that with the expansive power of the House speaker and Senate president, and you have a very small group of people who can run almost everything in the state without input from anyone else.
 It’s why so many budget cuts are made to the areas most people don’t want cut, why so many bills the majority have supported for years die again and again in committee, it’s why we are not as progressive a state as we’d like to believe we are.
 To that end, I would do at least two things to break up this centralization of power.
 One, I would move to make amendments in article II of our state’s constitution to redefine the powers of the executive branch in Maryland, cutting out certain abilities most other governors do not have.
 Two, I would also push to have the speaker and president of the legislation have their roles more evenly distributed to other members(for example, instead of having the president appoint the chairman of legislative committees, the committee chairs can vote on it instead).

 Maryland is infamous for having some of the most gerrymandered congressional districts in the nation.
 Some democrats may argue they’ll drop the act when the Republicans in the other states stop playing dirty first, I say that’s hypocrisy at it’s finest.
 We got a Republican governor because he championed an independent redistricting committee, and he still has that bullet in his barrel because he’s been blocked at every turn by the legislation’s leadership.
 Holding out until a Democrat sits in the governor’s chair or someone takes this to the supreme court to start talking about fair redistricting is petty and procrastinating in my opinion.
 What matters is proper representation, no matter what party is dominant by demographics, otherwise you bring out the worst in opposition and create an environment for hyper-partisanship that brings all options for a civil discourse to a close, and I do believe we’ve all had enough name calling for one lifetime after 2016.